mooncloak/kjwt/README.md

 <img alt="GitHub tag (latest by date)" src="https://img.shields.io/github/v/tag/mooncloak/kjwt">

+## Status

+> [!Warning]
+> This project is being actively developed but is in an early experimental state.
+Use the library
+> cautiously and report back any issues. mooncloak is not responsible for any issues faced when
+> using
+> the library.

 ## Getting Started 🏁

 Checkout the [releases page](https://github.com/mooncloak/kjwt/releases) to get the latest version.